Ajay-muthusamy/Resort_Mangament/README.md

 # Resort Management System

-This project is a web-based Resort Management System that allows users to manage reservations, facilities, and administrative tasks for a resort.
+Welcome to the Resort Management System project repository!
+This web-based application allows users to manage reservations, facilities, and administrative tasks for a resort efficiently.

 ## Features